Null (SQL): If joins or unions are considered: not even weak representation

-Thus when unions are added to the query language, Codd tables are not even a weak representation system of missing information, meaning that queries over them don't even report all sure information.
-It's important to note here that semantics of UNION on Nulls, which are discussed in a later section, did not even come into play in this query.
+Thus when unions are added to the query language, Codd tables are not even a weak representation system of missing information, meaning that queries over them do not even report all sure information.
+It is important to note here that semantics of UNION on Nulls, which are discussed in a later section, did not even come into play in this query.
 The "forgetful" nature of the two sub-queries was all that it took to guarantee that some sure information went unreported when the above query was run on the Codd table Emp.